-AboutMy first book, Narrating Aging: Duration and the English Novel from Dickens to Woolf, theorizes duration and the conventions of realism through an analysis of representations of old age and aging, especially through the way novelists plot the development of characters over time.
-It analyzes the temporal form of the novel through a series of political problems related to aging in nineteenth-century literature and culture, such as aging masculinity, “redundant” women, queer sexuality, and dystopia.
+AboutMy first book, Aging, Duration, and the English Novel: Growing Old from Dickens to Woolf, is forthcoming from Cambridge University Press.
+It theorizes duration and the conventions of realism through an analysis of representations of old age and aging, especially through the way novelists plot the development of characters over time.

 EducationPh.D.
 State University of New York at Buffalo, English Literature, July 2012.